philipbolle/saas-factory/SF_COMMAND/01_PRODUCT_ROADMAP.md

 * [ ] **Mission SF-02:** Evolve the AI framework to autonomously handle VLM-1 and VLM-2 tasks within the new factory context.
 * [ ] **Mission SF-03:** Implement a fully automated, end-to-end CI/CD pipeline with VLM-3 hard halts.

-**(Note: Campaigns 3, 4, and 5 - formerly Autonomous Operations, Strategic Evolution, etc. - are now designated as `ENTERPRISE PHASE II` and are PENDING the successful completion of Campaigns 1 and 2.)**
+**(Note: Campaigns 3, 4, and 5 are now designated as `ENTERPRISE PHASE II` and are PENDING the successful completion of Campaigns 1 and 2.)**

-CAMPAIGN 3: The Command Console V2 (STATUS: PENDING)
+### CAMPAIGN 3: The Command Console V2 (STATUS: PENDING)
-Objective: To refactor the authenticated user dashboard into a professional-grade, data-dense analysis tool that provides real-time, actionable intelligence.
+**Objective:** To refactor the authenticated user dashboard into a professional-grade, data-dense analysis tool that provides real-time, actionable intelligence.

-Key Missions:
+**Key Missions:**

-[ ] Mission CC-01: Integrate a sortable, searchable data table.
+* [ ] **Mission CC-01:** Integrate a sortable, searchable data table.
-[ ] Mission CC-02: Add historical data charting and visualization.
+* [ ] **Mission CC-02:** Add historical data charting and visualization.
-[ ] Mission CC-03: Design and implement the full "Protocol Engine" UI.
+* [ ] **Mission CC-03:** Design and implement the full "Protocol Engine" UI.

-CAMPAIGN 4: The Strategic Evolution Engine (STATUS: PENDING)
+### CAMPAIGN 4: The Autonomous Proving Grounds (Strategic Evolution Engine) (STATUS: PENDING)
-Objective: To build a perpetual evolution system that autonomously tests, optimizes, and deploys new features to ensure each SaaS product remains at the pinnacle of its market.
+**Objective:** To build and operate a perpetual evolution system that autonomously validates, tests, and optimizes SaaS products.
+This engine uses both internal simulations and live public micro-deployments to ensure every product remains at the pinnacle of its market.

-Key Missions:
+**Key Missions:**

-[ ] Mission SEE-01: Autonomous A/B Testing & Optimization: Develop an AI agent that runs continuous A/B tests and deploys winning variants without manual intervention.
+* [ ] **Mission SEE-01:** Autonomous Validation & Optimization: Develop an AI agent that runs continuous A/B tests and deploys winning variants without manual intervention by using sandboxed, live user segments and single-feature public experiments.
-[ ] Mission SEE-02: Feature-Gated Deployment Pipeline: Create a system for rolling out new features to specific user segments to gather feedback and manage risk.
+* [ ] **Mission SEE-02:** Feature-Gated Deployment Pipeline: Create a system for rolling out new features to specific user segments to gather feedback and manage risk.
-[ ] Mission SEE-03: Market Analysis & Feature Generation: Build a system that continuously monitors market trends and competitor features to autonomously generate and prioritize new feature ideas.
+* [ ] **Mission SEE-03:** Market Analysis & Feature Generation: Build a system that continuously monitors market trends and competitor features to autonomously generate and prioritize new feature ideas.

 ### CAMPAIGN 5: Customer-Centric Evolution (STATUS: PENDING)
 **Objective:** To build a robust system for collecting, analyzing, and integrating customer feedback into the product development lifecycle.
 **Key Missions:**
 * [ ] **Mission CCE-01:** Implement a frictionless in-app feedback collection tool.
 * [ ] **Mission CCE-02:** Develop an AI-powered sentiment analysis and feedback categorization system.
 * [ ] **Mission CCE-03:** Create a transparent "customer council" portal to share feedback trends and upcoming features with early adopters.